MrModd/nvim-config/README.md

 Use `:StartupTime` to invoke the plugin and show the time spent during boot.
 The plugin will launch a new instance of neovim and it will record the load time of the various components.

+## Copilot

+Use AI to boost autocomplete.

+Call `:Copilot setup` the first time to configure the access to GitHub.